 Are there program fees?

-- • Administrative fees: 5% administrative fee for all check donations, 6% for federal funds, and 8% for credit card
+- Administrative fees: There is a 5% administrative fee for all check donations, 6% for federal funds, and 8% for credit card donations including Paypal.

 What are the Benefits of the DER Fiscal Sponsorship Program?

 Fiscal Sponsorship may make your project eligible for funding reserved only for 501(c)(3) organizations and permits tax deduction benefits for individual donors to your project.
 DER offers consultations on fundraising, budgeting, and production.
 Email to schedule your consultation.
 DER will provide feedback on your project proposal and or rough cut.
 Your project will also be listed on our website along with a donate button.
 You can have access to the DER catalog of over 800 ethnographic films.
 Our program allows you access to the Foundation Directory online and thousands of private foundations (email for log-in information.)
 DER will promote project activity on its social media as seen fit by the DER staff.

 What does the DER Fiscal Sponsorship Program NOT do?

 DER does not provide grants or do fundraising research for your project.
 The program does not allow you to funnel nondeductible contributions, individual investments or personal income through DER for your project.
 You and your staff may not make tax-deductible contributions to your own project through the program.
 DER does not provide loans or advances to your project.